endymion1818/deliciousreverie/src/pages/post/nesting-styled-components-properties.md

 ---
-title: "Working with styled components: multiple properties"
+title: "Working with styled components: whether to destructure multiple nested properties"
 date: "2021-01-02T15:21:21+01:00"
-description: "Some tricks with styled components."
+description: "Destructuring is a common pattern when it comes to using styled components in complex situations.
+But it can be hazardous to clearly identify nesting.
+Here are a few suggestions."
 draft: false
 categories:
   - development